bonfire-networks/website-blog/posts/bonfire-1.0.2.md

 ## Crowdfunding update

-The crowdfunding campaign is closed.
 Thanks again to everyone who backed us, your contributions will go a long way in making Bonfire more usable and stable for everyone!

-We're now fulfilling rewards.
-If you selected a physical reward (printed or screenprinted artwork), please [check your shipping address](https://www.indiegogo.com/en/users/pledgesandorders) on Indiegogo so we can get it to you.
+We're now preparing to fulfil rewards.
+If you selected a physical reward (printed or screenprinted artwork), please [make sure to check your shipping address](https://www.indiegogo.com/en/users/pledgesandorders) on Indiegogo so we can get it to you.
 You'll hear from us soon either way.

 ## Thank you